-The Belgian capital is often cited as the chocolate capital of the world and almost on every corner you’ll find chocolatiers offering some incredible flavours.
-It has more chocolatiers per square foot than anywhere else in the world, with the likes of Jean Galler, Wittamer, and Pierre Marcolini among the best-loved in the city.
+The Belgian capital is often cited as the chocolate capital of the world.
+In almost every corner you’ll find chocolatiers offering some incredible flavours.
+It has more chocolatiers per square foot than anywhere else in the world!
+With the likes of Jean Galler, Wittamer, and Pierre Marcolini among the best-loved in the city.

 There’s also a museum all about chocolate to enjoy, while there are also plenty of chocolate courses you can enjoy across the city, where you can learn to make chocolate in true Belgian style.

 Next we cross the border into France and the romantic city of Paris.
-The French are just behind their Belgian neighbours when it comes to creating incredible chocolate, and the capital has over 300 chocolate shops in the city, including quaint independent shops and renowned chains and restaurants.
-It’s dark chocolate which is most loved in the city, while you’ll find some of the highest quality ingredients being used in many of Paris’ chocolate shops.
+The French are just behind their Belgian neighbours when it comes to creating incredible chocolate.
+The capital has over 300 chocolate shops in the city, including quaint independent shops and renowned chains and restaurants.
+It’s dark chocolate which is most loved in the city.
+And you’ll find some of the highest quality ingredients being used in many of Paris’ chocolate shops.